rubikpi-ai/documentation/docs-en/docs/makers-hub/ai-machine-learning/YOLO-Pro-Smart-Parking-Meter-Rubik-Pi-3.md

  ![](https://mintcdn.com/edgeimpulse/X_EQ4hZ1JvdmBO7u/.assets/images/smart-parking-meter-rubik-pi/photo13.png?fit=max&auto=format&n=X_EQ4hZ1JvdmBO7u&q=85&s=7b52cfa7fba651f059a5d2455699fc74)
 Model test

 ### ​5.
-Deploy Model on Rubik Pi
+Deploy Model on RUBIK Pi

  Simply ensure that the model has been built in Edge Impulse Studio.
-Now, you can test, download the model, and run everything directly from the Rubik Pi (Ubuntu 24.04).
+Now, you can test, download the model, and run everything directly from the RUBIK Pi (Ubuntu 24.04).

  On the Rubik, there are several things that need to be done.
 Install a recent version of Python 3 (>= 3.7).
 Ubuntu 24.04 should comes with with Python 3.12 installed.
 You can verify this by running this command: `python3 —version`.